Most people who get SSI benefits are disabled or blind, but SSI is also for people who are 65 and older who have little income and resources.

 To qualify for disability payments under either program, you must have a medical condition expected to last at least one year or result in death.

-The Supplemental Security Income (SSI) program, which provides minimum basic monthly payments to income-limited adults 65 and older, is also one of the largest sources of federal assistance to people of all ages who are blind or have disabilities.1
+The Supplemental Security Income (SSI) program is one of the largest sources of federal assistance to people of all ages who are blind or have disabilities.1

-Like Social Security Disability Insurance (SSDI)—the other major government source of disability payments—SSI follows stringent disability standards set by the Social Security Administration (SSA), which administers the program.
+Like Social Security Disability Insurance (SSDI)—the other major government source of disability payments—SSI follows disability standards set by the Social Security Administration (SSA).
+The SSA runs the SSI program.

 What is the difference between Social Security disability and SSI?

 SSI is needs-based, which means only people with limited income and resources can qualify.
 Most people receiving monthly SSI payments are eligible because of blindness or a disability.2

 SSDI provides benefits to people with disabilities who have earned enough work credits to qualify.